Ad hoc Analysis

 Derived Fields

 Derived fields can be used to apply functions and calculations.
-See Cloud9QL for functions available for use.
+See Cloud9QL for available functions.

 Examples: